|CAHMA Services||Peer Based||Representation|

 CAHMA is a unique service within the ACT, which operates on a peer based, person centred philosophy, which means we encourage and support people to speak on their own behalf and to participate directly in improving their lives.

 As a peer based group we have a first-hand knowledge and understanding of the issues encountered by people who use illicit (and other) drugs.
 Under the 'CAHMA Services' tab above, you can read about some of the activities we do to make the most of this understanding in our efforts to make the lives of drug users safer, healthier and happier.
 We do this through providing peer support, education, representation and advocacy.
 We promote improved health for drug users and, through the provision of education and information, seek to reduce harms associated with illicit, injecting and other drug use.
 By representing drug users on decision making committees, we provide a drug user perspective and voice in the development of policies and programs that impact on the lives and health of drug users.

 CAHMA provides information on Alcohol and Other Drug Services, as well as various other government and community services.
 We can assist in accessing the most relevant service for your needs, can provide referral to any service you may require and will advocate for you where necessary.

 CAHMA was established late in the year 2000, after the closure of Canberra's previous peer-based drug user group, CIN (Canberra Injectors Network).
 CAHMA is, in fact, the third incarnation of this service, which originally started up in the early 1980's as a response to the then emerging HIV/AIDS epidemic.
-Called ACTIV (the ACT IV Drug Users League), Canberra's first peer based service operated for over fifteen years (under the auspices of DRIC -the Drug Referral and Information Centre) before it's demise in 1998.
+Called ACTIV (the ACT IV Drug Users League), Canberra's first peer based service operated for over fifteen years (under the auspices of DRIC -the Drug Referral and Information Centre) before it's demise in 1998, when CIN was established.